Applications are still open for Arts Camp and Arts Academy. Programs fill quickly—submit your app today!

 High school students remaining for three weeks or longer have the option of using the laundry service (order form available via the Education Community website - $70 for 3 weeks, or $124 for 6-weeks, including the laundry bag) or doing their laundry in machines located in each high school camp division.
 Cancellations are not accepted after signing up for this service.
 Coin-operated laundry facilities are available in the High School camp divisions.
 Washing machines ($1.50 per load) and dryers (per load $1.50).
 Campers can bring laundry soap or purchase it at the Scholarshop.
 NOTE: The cost of laundry bags is included if enrolled in the laundry service.
 High School students wishing to use the camp laundry service must sign up by completing the form in the Education Community.

 Junior and Intermediate Camp Students

-Laundry for Junior and Intermediate students is sent each week to a professional laundry service.
-The laundry service charge is included in the tuition and is non-refundable, a laundry bag is also included.
-All sheets, towels, and dirty clothes must be in a color-coded Interlochen logo laundry bag.
+Laundry for junior and intermediate students is sent each week to a professional laundry service.
+The laundry service charge is included in the tuition for juniors and intermediates.
+A laundry bag is also included.
+All sheets, towels, and dirty clothes must be in a color-coded laundry bag.
 Students are permitted to send one bag of laundry per week.
-Additional bags, or if emergency services are required, will result in an additional fee per incident.
-Interlochen is not responsible for lost items, including those left in pockets of clothing.
+Additional bags, or emergency services as necessary, will result in an additional fee per incident.
+ICA is not responsible for lost items, including those left in clothing pockets.